 The majority of our clients entering these agreements pre-marriage or at the commencement of a new de facto relationship do so in order to protect their children’s inheritances from claims from their new spouse or to ensure their own inheritance or separate wealth is not the subject of a later settlement in favour of the new spouse.

 Having one of these documents makes the separation process and the division of assets far more manageable and leads to significantly less expense (time and financial) in the process following separation.
-The parties will either themselves or through the assistance of their lawyers and/or accountants work through the document and comply with its terms in an amicable fashion, which avoids lengthy delays of the family law Court system and the costs associated therewith.
+The parties will either themselves or through the assistance of their family lawyers and/or accountants work through the document and comply with its terms in an amicable fashion, which avoids lengthy delays of the family law Court system and the costs associated therewith.

 This also allows flexibility in the settlement terms between the parties and allows them to finalise their agreement without the Court’s approval, something that is not always provided for a number of reasons.